 *Update 2019: A film clip from 1961 surfaced and was shared by Veronica Main for this subject.
 In this film clip are two straw art forms.
 One form appears to have been in production based on the number of pieces shown in the clip.
 What is exciting, yet frustrating, is the discovery of this documentation of a specific time, location and showing the actual items being sold.
 But the documentary does not tell us the origin of any of the makers.
 Town folk?
 Prisoners from an unnamed location?
 Are the straw items the “famous local folk art” of Corfu as suggested above?
-“Famous local folk art” is a vague blanket term.
+“Famous local folk art” made by what people where?
 Is one or more of the above scenarios of origin correct?
 They could be imported from elsewhere in Greece for that matter or beyond.
 What we do know is the trays and wooden straw covered pitchers were available for purchase in 1961, in Corfu, Greece as tourist items.
 That is all the information we can gather from this amazing piece of straw history that exists.
 The film clip is described as:

 Corfu.
 VS from ship going through narrow canal.
 VS Ship coming into Corfu as it docks, souvenir sellers accost the holidaymakers.
 (Eastman Neg.)